Daniel Parker (general)

-Daniel Parker (January 29, 1782, Shirley, Massachusetts – April 5, 1846, Washington, D.C.) made his career in the United States Department of War and the United States Army.
+Daniel Parker (January 29, 1782 – April 5, 1846) was an American military officer who served as Adjutant General, Inspector General and Paymaster-General of the U.S. Army, and as Chief Clerk of the War Department.

 Biography

-He was the son of Lieutenant James Parker and Sarah Dickinson.
+Born on January 29, 1782, in Shirley, Massachusetts, Parker was the son of Lieutenant James Parker and Sarah Dickinson.
 He graduated from Dartmouth College in 1801, read law, and was admitted to the bar in Charlestown, Massachusetts.
 He became chief clerk in the U. S. War Department in 1810.
 On 22 November 1814, he became adjutant general and inspector general of the U.S. Army.
 In 1821, he became paymaster general.
 In 1841 he returned to the War Department as chief clerk.

+He died on April 5, 1846, in Washington, D.C.
 His remains were buried 7 April 1846 in the Historic Congressional Cemetery, Washington, D.C.